KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-shields-armor.md

 </TabItem>
 </Tabs>

-**Elemental Shield strength varies from domains, abyss, co-op, and overworld.
+**Elemental Shield strength varies from domains, abyss, Co-op, and overworld.
 Testing was done in overworld using level 1 Weapons and no Artifacts.**

 ## Elemental Armor